 REMOVING SLIME TAKES SOME EFFORT

 Next, grab a clean scrub brush and get to work.
 The vinegar will help to dissolve the slime as you scrub.
 Depending on the level of slime mess, you may have to repeat this a few times until all the slime is removed.

 Slime removed!
-It’s not a two minute process, but you can save a favorite piece of clothing from a slime-fest aftermath.
+It’s not a two-minute process, but you can save a favorite piece of clothing from slime-fest aftermath.